 where $\mathbf{R}^{(g, D)}$ is the response function consisting of the Fourier operator and Jones matrices.

-It is important to note that field rotation angle matrices $\mathbf{P}$ are often pre-corrected during pre-calibration to stabilize the phase calibration in VLBI.\@ However, the field rotation angle matrix $\mathbf{P}$ and the D-term matrix $\mathbf{D}$ are not commutative.
-Consequently, our model for pre-corrected field rotation angle data is:
+It is important to note that field rotation angle matrices $\mathbf{P}$ are often precorrected during precalibration to stabilize the phase calibration in VLBI.\@ However, the field rotation angle matrix $\mathbf{P}$ and the D-term matrix $\mathbf{D}$ are not commutative.
+Consequently, our model for precorrected field rotation angle data is

-This means we must reverse the pre-correction of the field rotation angle in pre-calibrated data before adequately solving the Jones matrices, given the non-commutative properties of matrices $\mathbf{G}$, $\mathbf{D}$, and $\mathbf{P}$.
+This means we must reverse the precorrection of the field rotation angle in precalibrated data before adequately solving the Jones matrices, given the noncommutative properties of the matrices $\mathbf{G}$, $\mathbf{D}$, and $\mathbf{P}$.